andrewliao99/EnrichSci_analysis/README.md

 OL_density_plots.ipynb utilizes a modified miloR pipeline to generate cell neighborhoods, classify them as non-enriched, young-enriched, or aged-enriched, and plot the density of these neighborhoods. cds_olg.rds, which contains only gene counts, is used in this notebook.

 OL_DEE_Pfam_mapping.ipynb maps DEEs from MOL2 to their associated Pfam domains.
-DE_exons_MOL2 contains DEEs for MOL2 and is provided in Supplementary Table 3.
+This notebook utilizes the dataframe DE_exons_MOL2, which contains DEEs for MOL2 and is provided in Supplementary Table 3.